KenTheGreat19/applynhire.com/README.md

-# Job Aggregator Website
+# APPLY N HIRE Website

-A modern, responsive job aggregator website built with HTML, CSS, and vanilla JavaScript.
+A modern, responsive job platform—APPLY N HIRE—where users can apply for jobs and employers can hire talent for free.
 This application allows users to search and filter job listings across various categories, locations, and employment types.

 ## Features